-The interim Phase 2b ReNeu data set for the first 20 adult patients enrolled utilized a January 22, 2021 data cutoff.
+The interim Phase 2b ReNeu data set presented at the Children's Tumor Foundation NF Conference included the first 20 adult patients enrolled and utilized a March 23, 2021 data cutoff date.
 Objective responses were defined as $a \ge 20\%$ reduction in target tumor volume measured by MRI and were assessed by BICR.
-Patients received mirdametinib at a dose of 2 mg/m^2 twice daily (maximum dose: 4 mg twice daily) without regard to food on a three weeks-on, one week-off intermittent schedule, with patients being allowed to stay on treatment for up to 24 cycles (approximately two years).
-The median time on treatment for the 20 adult patients evaluated for this analysis was 10.1 cycles (approximately 10 months), with an initial efficacy assessment performed following cycle five and then every four cycles thereafter.
+Patients received mirdametinib at a dose of 2 mg/m2 twice daily (maximum dose: 4mg twice daily) without regard to food on a 3 weeks-on, 1 week-off intermittent schedule, with patients being allowed to stay on therapy for up to 24 cycles (approximately two years).
+The median time on treatment for the 20 adult patients evaluated for this analysis was 13 cycles (approximately 12 months), with an initial efficacy assessment performed following cycle five and then every four cycles thereafter.

-The preliminary efficacy and safety analysis showed:
+The preliminary efficacy and safety analysis presented showed:

-- 10/20 (50%) of patients had achieved an objective response by BICR. - For seven of the 10 patients who achieved an initial objective response, subsequent scheduled scans were available, and six of these seven patients had confirmed responses. - 16/20 (80%) of these patients remain on study and only one patient required a dose reduction due to an AE.
+- 10/20 (50%) of patients had achieved an objective response by BICR, seven of which have been confirmed at a subsequent scan. - Responders had a median tumor volume reduction of 45%. - 16/20 (80%) of these patients remained on study as of the data cutoff and only one patient required a dose reduction due to an AE.
 Reasons for discontinuation included one each of progressive disease, participant decision, AE (Grade 1 diarrhea), and a patient being unable to undergo required MRI imaging due to a titanium rod implant from non-treatment-related worsening of scoliosis. - A generally well-tolerated safety profile.
-The majority of TRAEs were Grade 1 or 2 with only one Grade 3 TRAE reported.
-No Grade 4 or 5 AEs have been reported.
+The majority of TRAEs were Grade 1 or 2; there was only one Grade 3 TRAE reported and no Grade 4 or 5 AEs reported in these 20 patients.
 The most common TRAEs were rash, nausea and diarrhea.